 Posted on January 11, 2016

-Amramp ramps bring the gift of easy mobility to two needy Connecticut teens
+Amramp ramps bring the gift of easy mobility to two Connecticut teens in need

-16 year-old Jonathan Gionfriddo of Stafford Springs, Connecticut was born with a rare skin disease called Epidermolysis Bullosa; as a result, he is wheelchair-bound with a life expectancy of only 20-30 years.
+16 year-old Jonathan Gionfriddo of Stafford Springs, Connecticut was born with a rare skin disease called Epidermolysis Bullosa; as a result, he needs a wheelchair and has a life expectancy of only 20-30 years.
 Each day is a struggle for him to navigate successfully.

 Bob Danek of Connecticut/Eastern New York Amramp first became aware of Jonathan’s situation while driving to work one day, when a local radio station program was raiding money to purchase a ramp for the boy’s home.
 When Bob heard that, he knew he had the perfect opportunity to provide help — it was the same spirit of giving that recently moved Doug Draeger of Amramp Western Michigan to provide a ramp for India Williams.